Podiatrist Recommended Walking Shoes in Australia: The Ultimate Guide for Endurance Athletes

 How to Figure Out Your Foot Type at Home (The Old-School Way That Actually Works)

-1. Find a shallow tray or pan and pour a thin layer of water into it.
+1. Find a shallow tray, add a thin layer of water and wet one foot.

 What Your Footprint Is Telling You